Known for its natural beauty and laidback locals, it’s no wonder more and more people are planting their roots in Hobart.

 New Town – North Hobart

 Contrary to its name, New Town is one of the oldest Suburbs in Hobart.
 Dotted with stunning cottage-style homes, this friendly neighbourhood is filled with charm and character.
 It’s also home to several schools, a shopping centre, and speciality boutiques.
 New Town is just 4km north of the CBD.
+New Town is just 1km away from our Moonah storage centre which makes it ideal for keeping your goods secure while transition to the laid back life of Hobart.

 Seven Mile Beach – East Hobart